 Cost share reductions are one of the most frequently misunderstood reductions offered under the new Healthcare Reform Law.
 Many mistakenly think that cost share reductions can help to lower health insurance premiums.
 This is not the case.
 Cost share reductions are not health insurance subsidies, and do not apply to your monthly premium.
 Rather, cost share reductions are an added benefit that you may receive, in addition to a premium subsidy, that will help reduce the actual out-of-pocket expenses that you will have to pay when receiving covered medical care.

-As part of healthcare reform, families with low incomes may qualify to receive certain cost share reductions through the Affordable Care Act that limit the amount they have to pay towards deductibles, coinsurance and copayments.
-Those who qualify for cost share reductions will be offered these out-of-pocket expenses at reduced rates.
+As part of healthcare reform, families with low incomes may qualify to receive certain reductions through the Affordable Care Act that limit the amount they have to pay towards deductibles, coinsurance, and co-payments.
+Those who qualify will be offered these out-of-pocket expenses at reduced rates.

 Healthcare reform has made it possible for those families with limited incomes to acquire affordable health insurance.
-If you have an interest in reducing your family’s out-of-pocket expenses, and you think you may qualify for cost share reductions, stop in to speak with a healthcare reform advisor at The Asheville Blue Cross Blue Shield of North Carolina® Store today.
+If you have an interest in reducing your family’s out-of-pocket expenses, and you think you may qualify, stop in to speak with a healthcare reform advisor at The Asheville Blue Cross Blue Shield of North Carolina® Store today.